SamMed05/c-cpp-notes/docs/cpp/casting.md

 In the above program we try to put the value of a `float` type variable with decimal digits in a variable of type `int`.
-This doesn't cause an error in the compilation and we are allowed to do it, but doing so we are losing information.
+This doesn't cause an error in the compilation and we are allowed to do it, but by doing so we are losing information.
 Also note that C++ doesn't round to 3 but removes completely all the decimal digits.

 We don't explicitly express to the compiler how to behave and the final result stored in